 The same story across the expanse of a city

 Or a village’s open skies.

 An object.
 A commodity.
 A muse.
 A toy.

-much does the change in shape of one organ entail?
-The
+How much does the change in shape of one organ entail?

-power of giving birth comes with many a side-effects.
-But
+The power of giving birth comes with many a side-effects.

-Anurati is a writer, illustrator, designer and a Young India Fellow from Delhi.
-Anurati’s works have been published in various journals and magazines.
+Anurati Srivastva is a writer, illustrator, designer and a Young India Fellow from Delhi.
+Her works have been published in various journals and magazines.